danglenzig/GP25_AI_PROGRAMMING_BRAD/README.md

 - `IncrementCurrentPatrolPoint`: Increments the value of `currentPatrolPointIndex`, modulated by the size of the `PatrolPoints` array.

 ![IncrementPatrolPoint](npc_character_increment_patrol_point.png)

+Both of these functions are called by BT_NPC_BehaviorTree

 TODO: discuss...
 * Character BP